-Tip 1: Make the School District meet their burden of proof.
+1. Make the School District meet their Burden of Proof

 In assessment appeals, a recent sale is not enough alone to change an assessment.
 According to Pennsylvania assessment law, a recent purchase price can be ‘persuasive’ but is not ‘controlling’ of market value, especially in Allegheny County, where in 2011, we are still under the 2002 base year system.